 When children are asked what they want to be when they grow up, a lawyer ranks as one of the top 15 dream jobs.
 As a child, it was probably exciting to see lawyers defend people or help put criminals away.
 It’s true, being a lawyer is all of those things and it’s probably one of the biggest reasons many people become lawyers.
-Fast forward to actually being a lawyer, and in the real world your job is rewarding, but equally demanding.
+Fast forward to actually being a lawyer, and in the real world, your job is rewarding but equally demanding.
 From long hours, managing client personalities, an overwhelming caseload, and pressure to win cases, it’s no wonder that being a lawyer also ranks in the top 30 most stressful jobs.
 Stress management for lawyers is a constant struggle and it can be hard for them to break the cycle.

 We didn’t need to tell you being a lawyer was stressful, but there are many factors that contribute to why lawyers are stressed.
 If you find yourself drowning to balance your work, these tips can help you stay above water.

-Factors that make being a lawyer stressful
+Why being a lawyer is stressful

-There are many factors beyond a lawyer’s day-to-day of dealing with clients or a tough case that can cause stress.
+There are many factors beyond a lawyer’s day-to-day dealing with clients or a tough case that can cause stress.
 It’s important to know these outside stressors to better understand how they play a role in a lawyer’s overall stress level.